 Yet, a two-by-four of Democratic pine hit that head on election night.

 It was a moral victory for science over ignorance.
 President Obama takes science seriously -- like the science behind climate change.
 Sadly, neither he nor any politician seriously addresses climate change, but at least he knows it is real.
-Far too many people in our country are ignoramuses, denying climate change like a person refusing to admit that smoking two packs
+Far too many people in our country are ignoramuses, denying climate change like a person refusing to admit that smoking two packs of cigarettes a day contributed to their emphysema.

 It was a moral victory for women and equality over sexism and misogyny.
 From Republican Neanderthals in congress who refused to vote for the Ledbetter Act granting women equal pay; to their supporting a "Personhood Amendment" given citizenship rights (such as property ownership and voting) to unborn fetuses; to over 400 state laws passed by conservative legislatures limiting access to reproductive rights and, therefore, personal freedoms; all the way to the intellectual knuckle-draggers who believe a woman’s reproductive system can shut down during a "legitimate" rape or, juxtaposed, believe that pregnancy from a rape is a blessing from God, the right wing has shown that the only thing that can shut down is the capacity for logical thought and ability to show compassion.